lugu/qiloop/doc/NOTES.md

 The capability "MetaObjectCache" controls how to serialize the object type ("o").
 When enabled an identifier of the meta object is generated and send along with the object.
-If an object sharing the same meta object is requested, the meta object can be omited.
+If an object sharing the same meta object is requested, the meta object can be omitted.

-This is capability avoids the re-transmission of large meta object when numerous reference are created.
+This capability avoids the re-transmission of large meta objects.

 ##### Object UID (ObjectPtrUID)

 When the capability "ObjectPtrUID" is enabled the object type ("o") is serialized with an extra object UID of 20 bytes.

-In order to make this identifier uniq, libqi computes it using the SHA1 digest of the concatenation of a machine identifier (128 bits), a process identifier (128 bits), and the value of the memory address of the underlying object (which can be 32 or 64 bits).
+In order to make this identifier unique, libqi computes it using the SHA1 digest of the concatenation of a machine identifier (128 bits), a process identifier (128 bits), and the value of the memory address of the underlying object (which can be 32 or 64 bits).
 SHA1 are 160 bits